Barbara Jones, Ph.D.

-Jonathan Hinrichs is Director of Financial Planning and Services.
+Jonathan Hinrichs is Director of Finance and Business Operations.
 He is responsible for financial planning, budgeting, accounting, resource allocation, and business services for the Division of Student Affairs.
 Jonathan joined Boston College directly from the University of California, Santa Cruz where he managed the financial and business operations for a unit of the university.
 Prior to that, he worked in finance and operations in the outdoor products industry and also spent time as a cartographer with National Geographic.

 Jonathan Hinrichs holds an M.B.A. from the University of Colorado and a B.S. from Mary Washington College.

 Special Assistant to the Vice President and Director of Special Projects

 Carrie Klemovitch serves as the Special Assistant to the Vice President and Director of Special Projects in the Office of the Vice President for Student Affairs.
 In her role, Carrie oversees special projects across the division and has oversight of communications and strategic planning.

 Prior to joining the Division of Student Affairs, Carrie worked in University Advancement at Boston College for a number of years as a member of the School Relations team, working closely with the Carroll School of Management.
 Before coming back to her alma mater, Carrie served as a Class Officer in the Harvard College Fund and spent three years working at Accenture, in their financial services strategy practice.